First published March, 2021

 When my daughter was two or three-years old, I used to take her to Inokashira Koen, a beautiful park near our house in Tokyo.
 She was, like all kids of that age, intensely present and alert… and filled with an insatiable zest for life.

 She would take in every minute detail in the park — the ladybird crawling up the blade of grass, the woodpecker perched in the tree above, the airplane flying overhead.

 On one particular visit, I remember her excitedly squealing ‘Oof Oof’ (her baby word for dog) upon spotting one in the distance.

-Her shrill voice snapped me out of my reverie.
+Her shrill voice snapped me out of my dream.
 I became aware for the first time that we had actually arrived in the park.

 My body had been there for several minutes but, deeply absorbed in thinking about this and that, I had just ‘arrived’ in the park.